ChiChou/chichou.github.io/_posts/2020-08-06-x-site-escape--part-ii---look-up-a-shell-in-the-dictionary.markdown

 ![](/img/dict-sbx-diagram.svg)

-Since the MobileAssets framework does not set com.apple.quarantine attribute, we can simple put a executable .app bundle and execute it.
-I've tried .terminal as well.
-It didn't work because Dictionary app has a com.apple.security.app-sandbox entitlement, with whom the Terminal app will decline to open the file.
+Since the MobileAssets framework does not set com.apple.quarantine attribute, we can just put an executable `.app` bundle and execute it.
+I've tried `.terminal` and `.command` as well.
+It didn't work because Dictionary app has a `com.apple.security.app-sandbox` entitlement, with whom the Terminal app will decline to open the file.

 ## Timeline